Last Updated on 11 October 2024 by Cycloscope

-one of the highlights of Lesotho, the Mountain Kingdom
+one of the highlights of Lesotho, the Mountain Kingdomย

-+ some words about Semonkong Lodge
++ Some words about Semonkong Lodge

 The Maletsunyane waterfall is located a few kilometers from the village of Semenkong, in Lesotho, a mountainous and enclave country within South Africa.
-Lesotho is the only state in the world completely above 1000 meters, to be precise 80% it is located above 1800 meters.
+Lesotho is the only state in the world completely above 1000 meters, to be precise 80% of it is located above 1800 meters.

-With its 192 meters (630 feet), it is one of the most impressive waterfalls in Africa and the among the highest single-drop falls, it plunges into the beautiful gorge below offering a breathtaking view.
+With its 192 meters (630 feet), it is one of the most impressive waterfalls in Africa and among the highest single-drop falls, it plunges into the beautiful gorge below offering a breathtaking view.
 If you are brave enough, you can tackle the abseiling.
 At 204 meters, this is the longest rope descent in the world, entered into the Guinness World Records in October 2005.

 We visited Maletsunyane during our bike trip through Lesotho.
 Semonkong, the city near the waterfall, is located on the recently paved A5 road that connects the capital Maseru to Qachas Nek, one of the many borders with South Africa, in the south-eastern part of the country.

-Planning a trip in Lesotho?
+Planning a trip to Lesotho?
 Check also:

 A perfect (and tough) Lesotho itinerary